 Vermont prosecutors, law enforcement and lawmakers blame the recent crushing influx of drug-related crime -- up 46 percent since 2009 -- for piling on court caseloads and pushing prisons to their limit.

 In Chittenden County, home of Burlington, addicts charged with such crimes as theft, drug possession or writing bad checks are evaluated for diversion by the state's attorney and police before they are charged.
-Participants are eligible even if they have past convictions, unlike typical diversion programs.

 T.J.
 Donovan, state's attorney for Chittenden County, who helped start the program in 2010, said it works because it integrates public health and public safety.
 The program has diverted about 1,200 people so far.